How Probiotics Promote Immunity

 Your Immune System

 Older adults are at higher risk for infections, and they die three times as often from infections compared to younger adults.
-For example, during the flu season, about 90% of flu-related deaths occur in people older than 65.12 Flu vaccines are also not as potent in the elderly.13 Additionally, as people get older the immune system tilts towards inflammation, contributing to the illnesses that are so common we age—cancer, cardiovascular disease, stroke, arthritis, osteoporosis, and dementia.14
+For example, during the flu season, about 90% of flu-related deaths occur in people older than 65.12 Flu vaccines are also not as potent in the elderly.13 Additionally, as people get older the immune system tilts towards inflammation, contributing to unhealthy blood clotting and the illnesses that are so common we age—cancer, cardiovascular disease, stroke, arthritis, osteoporosis, and dementia.14

 Fortunately, there are many ways you can support your immune system and combat “inflammaging.”
 As the name implies, inflammaging is a chronic, low-grade inflammation that ages you faster.
 It contributes to osteoporosis, arthritis, heart disease, losing brain cells, and seeing more lines and wrinkles staring back at you in the mirror by destroying collagen.
 The first step is making sure you’re following a whole foods diet, getting enough sleep, and reducing stress, which is all part of the four pillars of health.